 - In addition to its famous boardwalk, Coney Island has a museum commemorating the island's vaudeville and amusement park history, concerts, a beach, rides, and a seaside aquarium with a shark tank, penguins, and otters.

 You can't come to New York without seeing a great movie, live show, comedy act, or dance program.
 But that doesn't just happen in Manhattan.
 In Brooklyn, you'll find lots of opportunities.

 - Downtown Brooklyn TKTS sells tickets to Broadway Saturday night and Sunday matinees for up to half-price.

-- The Brooklyn Academy of Music has a huge calendar packed with film, theater, dance, and music performances, as well as talks, visual art exhibitions, and programs designed specifically for children
+- The Brooklyn Academy of Music has a huge calendar packed with film, theater, dance, and music performances, as well as talks, visual art exhibitions, and programs designed specifically for children.

-Bowling, Flea Markets, Art Galleries
+Bowling, Flea Markets, and Art Galleries

 - Brooklyn Flea.
 Ranked by the top travel magazines as the best markets in the U.S. and the world, Brooklyn Flea operates outdoor markets in the DUMBO neighborhood on Sundays from April through October.

 - Plot your strategy for looking for a new apartment in Brooklyn.

 - DIY art gallery tour: WagMag has an event calendar of open hours for galleries throughout the region.

 - Royal Palms Shuffleboard: Be your grandparents and try this hot shuffleboard-and-bar venue.(Gowanus).